pachai payaru (in Tamil) | moong dal Green (in English)

 While grinding, do not add any water.
 To make a little gritty paste, grind the ingredients to a fine powder.
 Remove the paste to a bowl and put it aside.
 Add the ginger, green chilies, curry leaves, mint leaves, and onions, finely diced.

 You can grind the ginger and green chilies with the dal if you can’t finely mince them.
 Make sure that all of the ingredients are finely chopped.
-When eating vadai, getting a huge taste of ginger or green chilli isn’t very pleasant.
+When eating vadai, getting a huge taste of ginger or green chili isn’t very pleasant.
 Fennel seeds, asafoetida (hing-perungayam), and salt are also added.
 Add a sprinkle of baking soda and a teaspoon of oil to the mix.

 The pinch of baking soda will aid in the avoidance of thick vadais, and the use of oil will aid in the crisping of the vadais.
 If you use too much oil, the vadais will shatter when you deep fried them.
 Digestion is aided by ginger and asafoetida, therefore include these two components while cooking dal.
 Season to taste after mixing well.
 If required, season with more salt.

 To make the vadai, combine all of the ingredients in a large mixing bowl.
 Make a ball using a tiny amount of lime batter.
 Make tiny balls using the dough.
-Keep in mind that smaller balls result in crispier vadais.
+Keep in mind that smaller balls result in a crispier vadais.

 Flatten it gently between your palms.
 To soften the edges, gather them together.
 The crispier the vadais, the more you flatten them.
 Gently lower the vadais into the heated oil and cook until golden brown on both sides.
 When the oil bubbles have subsided and the vadai has turned golden brown, the vadai is ready.
 Pachai Payaru Vadai / Green Moong Dal is ready!